HKay111/Macroeconomic-Analysis-R/README.md

+# This is strictly a coding exercise and may have mistakes.

 # Macroeconomic Analysis in R: A Time Series Modeling Project

 This repository documents a time series analysis of key macroeconomic variables.
 The project investigates the dynamic, short-run relationships between the monthly exchange rate, inflation, and the output gap using a Vector Autoregression (VAR) modeling approach in R.